ramanawithu/geeksforgeeks_articles/README.md

   [Leveraging virtual constructor in C++](http://www.geeksforgeeks.org/advanced-c-virtual-constructor/) - We can't have any other keyword except '*explicit & inline*' in front of C++ constructor.
 How can we mimic the behaviour of a constructor being virtual?
 The post unlocks the trick.

   [Leveraging virtual copy constructor in C++](http://www.geeksforgeeks.org/advanced-c-virtual-copy-constructor/) - An extension of virtual constructor trick that forms a solution to the repeated design problem faced by programmers.
-In short, how can we create an object from an existing state in the hierarchy? i.e. object creation is deferred to runtime, from the stage of another object.
+In short, how can we create an object from an existing object in the hierarchy? i.e. object creation is deferred to runtime, from the state of another object without type information.

-  [Difference between definition and declaration of constructors in C++](http://www.geeksforgeeks.org/c-internals-default-constructors-set-1/) - Don't focus if not interested in internals.
+  [Difference between definition and declaration of constructors in C++](http://www.geeksforgeeks.org/c-internals-default-constructors-set-1/) - Don't read if not interested in C++ internals.

   [C++ conversion operators](http://www.geeksforgeeks.org/advanced-c-conversion-operators/) - An interesting C++ trick, less obvious to beginner in C++.